 rustc

-, the official compiler, is pretty easy to use and even though it’s an advanced piece of
+, the official compiler, is pretty easy to use and even though it’s an advanced piece of software, it’s pretty unlikely you’ll have to use it directly (unless you’re doing something very exotic, or working on it directly).cargo

-also comes with a plugin system, allowing people to write cargo subcommands that can
+also comes with a plugin system, allowing people to write cargo subcommands that can be installed like withcargo install cargo-tree

-and run with cargo tree
+and run withcargo tree

 .
-Most common plugins
+Most common plugins are:bloat

 .watch